-General Observation Activities
+3. General Observation Activities

 The general observation duties of council officers will not require authorisation under RIPA whether covert or obvert.
 Such duties form part of the functions we are required to provide as opposed to pre-planned surveillance of a person or group.
-Paragraph 3.33 of the Revised Code of Practice provides some examples of when an authorisation may not be required.
+Paragraph 3.33 of the Covert Surveillance and Property Interference Code of Practice provides some examples of when an authorisation may not be required.

-Example: Plain clothes police officers on patrol to monitor a high street crime hot-spot or prevent and detect shoplifting would not require a directed surveillance authorisation.
+Example 1: Plain clothes police officers on patrol to monitor a high street crime hot-spot or prevent and detect shoplifting would not require a directed surveillance authorisation.
 Their objective is merely to observe a location and, through reactive policing, to identify and arrest offenders committing crime.
 The activity may be part of a specific investigation but is general observational activity, rather than surveillance of individuals, and the obtaining of private information is unlikely.
 A directed surveillance authorisation need not be sought.

-Example: Local authority officers attend a car boot sale where it is suspected that counterfeit goods are being sold, but they are not carrying out surveillance of particular individuals and their intention is, through reactive policing, to identify and tackle offenders.
+Example 2: Local authority officers attend a car boot sale where it is suspected that counterfeit goods are being sold, but they are not carrying out surveillance of particular individuals and their intention is, through reactive policing, to identify and tackle offenders.
 Again this is part of the general duties of public authorities and the obtaining of private information is unlikely.
 A directed surveillance authorisation need not be sought.

-Surveillance officers intend to follow and observe Z covertly as part of a pre-planned operation to determine her suspected involvement in shoplifting.
-It is proposed to conduct covert surveillance of Z and record her activities as part of the investigation.
+Example 3: Surveillance officers intend to follow and observe Z covertly as part of a preplanned operation to determine their suspected involvement in shoplifting.
+It is proposed to conduct covert surveillance of Z and record their activities as part of the investigation.
 In this case, private life considerations are likely to arise where there is an expectation of privacy and the covert surveillance is pre-planned and not part of general observational duties or reactive policing.
 A directed surveillance authorisation should therefore be considered.

-Covert Surveillance
+4. Covert Surveillance

-What is Surveillance?
+4.1 What is Surveillance?